Michael Harris II Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The 7.2 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.
+- The 7.2 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.

-- The Rockies' 5.54 team ERA ranks 29th among all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.60).

-- Rockies pitchers combine to give up the second-most home runs in baseball (188 total, 1.4 per game).
+- The Rockies surrender the second-most home runs in baseball (190 total, 1.5 per game).

-- The Rockies will send Gomber (9-9) to the mound to make his 27th start of the season as he tries for his 10th victory.
-He is 9-9 with a 5.48 ERA and 86 strikeouts through 136 1/3 innings pitched.
+- Lambert makes the start for the Rockies, his ninth of the season.
+He is 3-4 with a 4.92 ERA and 62 strikeouts in 71 1/3 innings pitched.

-- The lefty last appeared on Wednesday against the Tampa Bay Rays, when he tossed six innings, allowing three earned runs while giving up seven hits.
+- The righty's most recent time out was on Thursday against the Tampa Bay Rays, when he tossed five innings, surrendering two earned runs while giving up four hits.

+- The 26-year-old has an ERA of 4.92, with 7.8 strikeouts per nine innings, in 22 games this season.
+Opponents have a .258 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.